 The complete 2016 report, as well as previous years' editions, is available under Document Downloads.

-CHCF is updating a series of market studies in six areas: Fresno, Los Angeles, Riverside/San Bernardino, Sacramento, San Diego, and the San Francisco Bay Area.
-These regional market reports highlight variations in health care affordability, access, and quality of care across the state.
-The reports are published as part of the CHCF California Health Care Almanac, an online clearinghouse for key data and analysis examining California's medical system.
+CHCF is updating a series of issue briefs that examine the health care markets in seven regions of California: Fresno, Los Angeles, Orange County, Riverside/San Bernardino, Sacramento, San Diego, and the San Francisco Bay Area.
+These issue briefs highlight the state's changing health care systems following the implementation of the Affordable Care Act.
+They are published as part of the CHCF California Health Care Almanac, an online clearinghouse for key data and analyses examining California's medical system.